yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

 ### Task 1: Set up Application Insights

-1. Open the `deploy-appinsights.ps1` Powershell script in the `infrastrucutre` folder of your lab files GitHub repository and add the same custom lowercase three letter abbreviation we used in step 1 for the `$studentprefix` variable on the first line.
+1. Open the `deploy-appinsights.ps1` PowerShell script in the `infrastructre` folder of your lab files GitHub repository and add the same custom lowercase three letter abbreviation we used in step 1 for the `$studentprefix` variable on the first line.

     ```pwsh
     $studentsuffix = "hbs"                                  # <-- Modify this